We look at three factors that contribute to engaging headlines on social media, including making the titles timely, educational and inspirational.

 There is a perennially debated topic – is there a magic number for how many words your headlines should contain?

 Of course, it’s usually a good idea to make things as succinct as possible.
-If you can get the message across in less characters, the headline will fit better in link previews, and avoid being cut off automatically.
+If you can get the message across in fewer characters, the headline will fit better in link previews, and avoid being cut off automatically.
 However, the word count heavily engaged headlines do vary from site to site, so it can be difficult to prescribe a hard number to target over and over.

 The Atlantic is a good example of a site that cleverly varies its headlines depending on the situation.
 This chart shows the ten most engaged headline on The Atlantic in the last 30 days, showing how the site varies its headline length.